-7.7.1 Height: The overall height of mixed use structures shall not exceed 24 feet for walls and 32 feet to the top of the roof.
+Height: The overall height of mixed use and/or 7.7.1 residential structures shall not exceed 24 feet for walls and 32 feet to the top of the roof, except that structures in the MU 25 district shall not exceed 35' to the top of the roof.
 Structures fronting Foothill Boulevard in the Village Center are subject to the height requirements of Section 7.2.3., except as provided for in Sections 7.9 and 7.10.